San Francisco, «the city by the Bay»

 Embarcadero, North Beach & Telegraph Hill

 The numerous piers in the bay along the Embarcadero are an integral part of the identity of the city.
 Overlooked by the superb Ferry Building and its blue spire with a clock, they contributed to its development.
 The very impressive Bay Bridge - the other suspension bridge of San Francisco - stretches over more than 13 kilometers to join Oakland.
 The place is very pleasant, and we feel immediately an indefinable sense of well-being there.
 We fell in love with the city from the moment we came to that area.
 The long promenade, the covered market (Market Place), the farmers market and its high-quality restaurants draws cheerful crowds of people who take the time to live.
 Others practice biking, footing or roller while enjoying a privileged view of the bay.
 Some street performances also take place there.
 All of that happens in contagious good mood.
-The most touristy part is the inevitable Fisherman's Wharf, especially Pier 39: seals and sea lions do the show for young and old alike in front of the Alcatraz former highly secured penitentiary isolated on its island with steep cliffs, and with the Golden Gate Bridge on the background.
+The most touristy part is the must-see Fisherman's Wharf, especially Pier 39: seals, eared seals and sea lions do the show for young and old alike in front of the Alcatraz former highly secured penitentiary isolated on its island with steep cliffs, and with the Golden Gate Bridge on the background.
 Totally different, Hyde Street Pier and its beautiful period ships fill you with wonder.

 Not far stands North Beach: known nowadays as the Italian district, it was some decades ago the birthplace of the Beat Generation, famous movement of counterculture which creators are among others Jack Kerouac, Lawrence Ferlinghetti, Allen Ginsberg, Neal Cassady...
 In the surrounding of Washington Square (photo) rises Saints Peter and Paul Church.

 The whole is overlooked by Telegraph Hill, hill with very steep streets on top of which the Coit Tower - remarkable Art Deco building - seems to go on guard in all its majesty.
 Its top offers an unrestricted view of the city and the bay.
 From its base, the Filber Steps rush into a narrow jungle with splendid hanging gardens.
 In their setting appear charming small colored houses.
-Rhododendrons, bougainvillea, jasmine, fuchsias and roses exhale their intoxicating fragrance.
+Rhododendrons, bougainvillea, jasmine, fuchsias and roses exhale their heady scent.
 You can sometimes hear some wild parrots perched on trees.
 Those steps on the hillside will lead you to the Embarcadero, after they carried you away for a while to one of the most exotic places in San Francisco.

 - Alcatraz former penitentiary